dr-marek-jaskula/CsharpUniversity/ASP.NETCoreWebAPI/ReadMe.md

     ");
 ```

-- LazyLoading is turend off in this project.
+- LazyLoading is turned off in this project.
 To use implicit Lazy Loading use one of the following approach:
 * Proxies
 1) Install package "Microsoft.EntityFrameworkCore.Proxies"
 2) Confirm that are database references (relation) are marked as "virtual"